zvmv/cutetaskbot/README.md

 ## Installing
 Create your new Telegram bot through BotFather

-Deploy cutetaskbot (for example to Heroku) amd create db (resources/initDb.sql)
+Deploy cutetaskbot (for example to Heroku) and create db (resources/initDb.sql)

 Set environment variables:
 `BOT_NAME = <your bot name>`